buddhist-uni/buddhist-uni.github.io/_content/papers/two-truths_jones-elvin.md

 chapter: 1
 ---

-A thorough overview of the history of Indian Buddhist metaphysics from the perspective of the Tibetan (*Mādhyamika*) *siddhānta* literature.
+An excellent overview of the history of Indian Buddhist metaphysics from the perspective of the Tibetan (*Mādhyamika*) *siddhānta* literature.